rickwest/thejsfiles/README.md

-# The Py Files
+# The JS Files

-A series of interviews with some awesome members of the Python community 🐍.
+A series of interviews with some awesome members of the JavaScript community.
 Let's get to know the people behind the packages! 🙂

 This project is built with [Gatsby](https://www.gatsbyjs.org/) and is based on the [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog)